tryolabs/norfair/README.md

     video.write(frame)
 ```

 We are skipping 2 out of every 3 frames, which should make your video process 3 times faster, as the time added by running the tracker itself is negligible when compared to not having to run 2 inferences on a deep neural network.

-The results look like this:
+This is how the results look like:

 ![openpose_skip_3_frames](docs/openpose_skip_3_frames.gif)